temporalio/documentation/docs/tctl/namespace/register.md

 Specifies whether a [Namespace](/concepts/what-is-a-namespace) is a [Global Namespace](/namespaces/#global-namespace).
 When enabled, it controls the creation of replication tasks on updates allowing the state to be replicated across Clusters.
-This is a read-only setting that can't be changed.
+This is a read-only setting and cannot be changed.

 Alias `--gd`